tamidodo/Apophis/README.md

-# apophis
+# Apophis
-## Rebound/ReboundX Code for Close Approach Structure Analysis of Apophis
+## REBOUND/REBOUNDx Code for Close Approach Structure Analysis of Apophis

 Tam Q. Do April 16, 2022

 This repository houses the code used for my Honours Thesis project investigating the possible orbital evolution of the asteroid 99942 Apophis.
-All code is written in `python`, primarily using the N-body integration package `Rebound` and the extra physics add-on package `ReboundX`.
+All code is written in `python`, primarily using the N-body integration package `REBOUND` and the extra physics add-on package `REBOUNDx`.

 ### apophis_template.py
 This script is the main script used to run long-term integrations of Apophis' possible orbital trajectories using the LOV sampling method (with the possibility of evenly sampling its 7-dimensional uncertainty ellipsoid).
 For each simulation run, it prints useful information that can be used for mapping the close approach structure on a specific b-plane (more details on the output log can be found in [Output Log](#output-log)).
 For high-fidelity simulations, it considers